 Storing and Reheating

-Click here to shop my favorite Glass & Plastic Container Set for storing the leftovers.
+Shop my favorite Glass and plastic Container Set for storing the leftovers.

 Bhindi Kadhi-Okra Curry

 - 2 cups Plain Yogurt , Preferably full-fat Indian yogurt

 - 2 tablespoons Oil or Ghee